appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/table.md

 <dd>

-When enabled, the search bar is displayed, allowing users to search for specific data within the table.
+When enabled, the search bar is displayed, allowing users to search for specific data within the Table.
+The search is performed on the data already loaded in the widget, and it does not fetch new data from the server as the user types.

 </dd>

 #### Default search text `string`

 <dd>

-Allows you to set the default search query for the search bar in the table header.
+Allows you to set the default search query for the search bar in the Table header.

 </dd>